Mitscherlich/egg-session-mongo/README.md

 };
 ```

-see [config/config.default.js](config/config.default.js) for more detail.
+see [config/config.example.js](config/config.example.js) for more detail.

 ## Questions & Suggestions

 Please open an issue [here](https://github.com/eggjs/egg/issues).
+or open an issue just at this repo's [issue](https://github.com/Mitscherlich/egg-session-mongo/issues) for more timely reply

 ## License